gabrielcerdam-olxautos/supply-chain/README.md

 Please make sure you've already installed ganache-cli, Truffle and enabled MetaMask extension in your browser.

 ### Installing

-> The starter code is written for **Solidity v0.4.24**.
-At the time of writing, the current Truffle v5 comes with Solidity v0.5 that requires function _mutability_ and _visibility_ to be specified (please refer to Solidity [documentation](https://docs.soliditylang.org/en/v0.5.0/050-breaking-changes.html) for more details).
-To use this starter code, please run `npm i -g truffle@4.1.14` to install Truffle v4 with Solidity v0.4.24.

 Change directory to `project-6` folder and install all requisite npm packages (as listed in `package.json`):